robinjuyal/saloncare/README.md

 ---

-**7. major update on readme file**
+### v3.1 — Multi-Service Booking

-- **This 7th point was added long after the readme was built , this point is the most current update i'm putting in this readme file** — Multi-service booking is fully built.
+Multi-service booking is fully built.
 Here's what's in it:

 Backend — the real data model change